 2. American Museum of Natural History

-How to get in free: Pay what you wish – always, and kids under age 2 are always free.
+How to get in free: Pay what you wish is available at ticket counters, and kids under age 2 are always free.

 American Museum of Natural History